edward-ji/edward-ji/README.md

 [![Vim   ](https://img.shields.io/badge/-Vim-grey?style=flat-square&logo=Vim)](#)
 [![Docker](https://img.shields.io/badge/-Docker-grey?style=flat-square&logo=Docker)](#)

-I enjoy automating tedious tasks with Python and programming system-level applications in C. I can efficiently collaborate using VCS like Git.
-I have a great passion for mathematics, especially in the field of data science.
+Hello!
+I am Edward.
+I excel at Python and am proficient in C, SQL, Bash, R, and Java.
+I can efficiently work with the command line and tools like Vim, Git, Jupyter Notebook, and Docker.
+I enjoy automating tedious tasks and exploring new technologies.
+I have a great passion for mathematics and deep learning.

 🎓 **My Education**